phil-opp/blog_os/_posts/2015-07-22-rust-os-boot.md

 There are some new commands:

 - `global` exports a label (makes it public).
 As `start` will be the entry point of our kernel, it needs to be public.
 - `BITS 32` specifies that the following lines are 32-bit instructions.
-We don't need it in our multiboot header file, as it doesn't contain any runnable code.
+It's needed because the CPU is still in [Protected mode] when GRUB starts our kernel.
+When we switch to [Long mode] in the [next post] we can use `BITS 64` (64-bit instructions).
 - the `.text` section is the default section for executable code
 - the `mov dword` instruction moves the 32bit constant `0x2f4f2f4b` to the memory at address `b8000` (it writes `OK` to the screen, an explanation follows in the [next post])
 - `hlt` is the halt instruction and causes the CPU to stop